 Let’s dive into the steps you can take to ensure your MySQL database is running at peak performance.

 Before making any changes, it’s essential to understand how your database is currently performing.
-MySQL provides several tools and commands to help you analyze performance metrics:
+MySQL provides several tools and commands to help you analyze performance:

 EXPLAIN to analyze how MySQL executes a query.
 It provides insights into indexes, joins, and query execution plans.By identifying slow queries and resource-intensive operations, you can focus your optimization efforts where they’re needed most.